 If so, Gibson has one more option for you.

-The SGJ also has a mahogany body, but instead of the mahogany neck Gibson has chosen maple.
-Maple will be a little snappier, so we know the tone of the SGJ won’t be exactly that of a typical Gibson SG.
+Of course, it has a mahogany body, but instead of the mahogany neck, Gibson has chosen maple.
+Maple will be a little snappier, so we know the tone of the Faded won’t be exactly that of a typical Gibson SG.
 However, it’s close enough for most Gibson fans, and at such a low price who can complain?

 Then again, we all have to stick to budgets.
-If you really need to stick to a budget, maybe the SGJ is for you.
-It comes in around half the price of the Special, and has a lot of the same attributes that makes a Gibson SG so amazing.
+If you really need to stick to a budget, maybe the SG Faded is for you.

 As always, good luck and have fun!